 The Executive Committee will report on its actions to the next regular meeting of Council.

-A quorum for a meeting of the Executive Committee is four members.
+A quorum for a meeting of the Executive Committee is three members.

 5. Secretary Of The Council